uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 ## Process
 This is a walkthrough of the program and how it functions.

-1. It takes resource identifiers seperated by new lines or commas from ArchivesSpace as inputs, searches the ArchivesSpace database, exports EAD, MARCXML, Container Labels, or PDF files for the resources specified, cleans the EAD.xml files, and saves them locally.
+1. It takes resource identifiers separated by new lines or commas from ArchivesSpace as inputs, searches the ArchivesSpace database, exports EAD, MARCXML, Container Labels, or PDF files for the resources specified, cleans the EAD.xml files, and saves them locally.
 2. For XTF users, EAD.xml or .pdf files as selected by the user are uploaded to the